Noncontact Respiratory Anomaly Detection Using Infrared Light-Wave Sensing: Feature extraction

+considering root-mean-square averages of the signals.
+Here, both of $z[n]$ and $x_{noise}[n]$ has the same length $N$.
 SNR value will decrease with increasing distance in the same data class because of increasing level of noise.
-Also, SNR will decrease when the breathing depth is decreased, as in class 3 (Bradypnea), because of lower signal power.
+Also, SNR will decrease when the breathing depth is decreased, as in class 3 (bradypnea), because of lower signal power.

-With these four handcrafted features, data were classified using decision tree and random forest models.
-These models are introduced in Section~\ref{subsec:ML_models}.
-In order to see the effect of distance on classification accuracy, classification was initially done separately on data collected at one particular distance at a time.
-But in realistic environments, users may not be at a particular distance every time.
-Hence, mixed sets of data collected at different distances were used later for feature extraction and classification.
-The overall plan for breathing anomaly detection is depicted in Fig.~\ref{fig:approach}.